pcroland/pptu/README.md

 * `--auto`: Skip prompts to confirm autofilled data is correct and upload fully automatically (unless we're unable to infer some info without user input)
 * `--snapshots`: Override number of snapshots to take (default: 4).

-## Notes
-Movie support for BTN is not yet implemented.